RetroShare/docs/docs/user-guide/first-steps.md

    Name of your first Identity ([GXS-ID](../user-guide/interface/#pseudonymous-identities)) Used when you write in chat lobbies, forums and channel comments.
 Can be setup later if you need one.

 Move your mouse to create randomness for the Key creation.
+We recommend getting the slider to 100%

 ![Enter Profile Values](../img/first-steps/enter_profile_values_new.png "Enter Profile Values")